juxor/afaq/markdown/secD7.md

 labouring masses are and want to be Polish, it ends where, renouncing all particular links with Poland, the masses wish to establish other national links."_ [quoted by Jean Caroline Cahm, **Op.
 Cit.**, p.
 43]

+[‹ D.6 Are anarchists against Nationalism?](/afaq/secD6.html "Go to previous
+page" ) [up](/afaq/secDcon.html "Go to parent page" ) [D.8 What causes
+militarism and what are its effects? ›](/afaq/secD8.html "Go to next page" )